joarvevle/joarvevle.github.io/README.md

 To make changes to the package, simply make the changes in the R files and push to git with the Git pane in RStudio whenever you make save a change to any files associated with your package it will show up in the git-pane.
-Click "staged" and push commit
+Click "staged" and push commit.
+Why must I click "staged" you may ask : [githowto](https://githowto.com/staging_and_committing)

 ![image](https://github.com/joarvevle/joarvevle.github.io/assets/143795683/1168c35f-c5f6-4986-8dfa-51b0f9805790)